This post may contain affiliate links. Please read our disclosure policy.

 - Easy to Make: This small batch lemon bars recipe uses simple pantry ingredients and comes together in about 30 minutes.

-- Perfectly Portioned: Just the right amount for one or two servings, so nothing goes to waste.
+- Perfectly Portioned: Makes just the right amount for one or two servings without baking a full pan.

 If you love small lemon desserts, try our lemon meringue pie for one, single serving lemon posset, small batch lemon scones, or homemade lemon curd.